 - Set small goals that help you feel better.

 At Novu Wellness, we listen without judgment.
 You don’t have to pretend.
-We help you feel safe, supported, and understood whether you’re in Atlanta or anywhere in Georgia.
-Check out our admissions process.
+We help you feel safe, supported, and understood, whether you are in Atlanta or anywhere in Georgia.
+You can check out our admissions process.

 Therapy is not just for “big problems.”
-It’s for real people with real feelings like you.
+It is for real people with real feelings, just like you

 You’re Not Alone: Mental Health in Georgia

-In big cities like Atlanta and smaller towns across the state, people go to work, take care of others, and smile… while feeling tired, sad, or numb inside.
+In cities like Atlanta and in small towns, people go to work, care for others, and smile, even when inside they feel tired, sad, or empty.

-Mental health matters everywhere, no matter who you are.
-And more people are starting to talk about it and get help.
-That’s a good thing.
+Mental health matters for everyone, everywhere.
+More people are starting to talk about it and get help.
+And that is a really good thing.

 Online vs. In-Person Therapy: What’s Best for You?